Transparent reporting of objective, comparable and third-party verified data.

-EPDs are based on a transparent and open framework
+EPDs are based on a robust, transparent and open framework

 ISO 14025 requires the programme operator to publish the programme instructions, product category rules and registered EPDs.
 The transparent framework makes it possible to understand the calculations and methods behind the results in the EPD.

 EPDs gives comparable information within the same product group